Barksdale participates in Global Thunder 23

-A row of B-52H Stratofortress bombers stand ready during Global Thunder 23 at Barksdale Air Force Base, La., April 12, 2023.
+A defender with the 5th Bomb Wing guards an entry control point during Global Thunder 23, at Barksdale Air Force Base, La.
 Global Thunder is an invaluable training opportunity to exercise all U.S. Strategic Command mission areas and create the conditions for strategic deterrence against a variety of threats.
-(U.S. Air Force photo by Airman 1st Class Seth Watson)
+(U.S. Air Force photo by Staff Sgt.
+James Thompson)

 |Date Taken: